 How Does Remote Patient Monitoring Work at Tenovi?

-Tenovi RPM devices are extremely user-friendly, so even the most technology-adverse patients can easily use them.
-Additionally, if patients ever need any help with their devices, Tenovi customer service is available for troubleshooting.
+Tenovi RPM devices are incredibly user-friendly, so even the most technology-adverse patients can easily use them.
+Additionally, if patients ever need any help with their devices, Tenovi customer service is available to troubleshoot.
 The intuitive, HIPAA-compliant clinician portal ensures patient privacy.
 It keeps track of patient health history so all necessary data can be effortlessly accessed.

 RPM provides better support between appointments so clinicians can better understand their patient’s conditions and provide timely care.
 Are you interested in learning more about how remote patient monitoring works at Tenovi?
 Join us for a free demo and consultation.